 Normally, you will be discharged from the hospital the day after surgery.

 - Diet -- A registered dietitian will visit you on your day of discharge to review your dietary instructions.
 You will be following a soft antireflux diet.
+While on this diet, avoid caffeine, carbonated beverages, and citrus drinks.
 Follow this diet until your next appointment (within 7 to 10 days after you are discharged from the hospital).
-Also avoid caffeine, carbonated beverages, and citrus drinks.

-A follow-up appointment will be scheduled about one week after your surgery.
+A follow-up appointment will be scheduled two days after surgery if you live far away.
+You will be asked to stay in a hotel/motel the day before the appointment.
+If you live in the area, your follow-up appointment will be about one week after your surgery.
 You will have a chest X-ray, and your surgeon or nurse practitioner will assess the wound site and your recovery.
 The surgeon or nurse practitioner will provide guidelines about your activity and diet at this time.